Overcoming Adversity: What It Means to High School Athletes to Be Back at Workouts - The Times of Houma/Thibodaux

 Sports with more contact, like football, have been limited to workouts only with no pads.

 In addition, players are required to undergo a screening process that includes a temperature check and questionnaire prior to entering practice.
-If they do not meet the requirements to participate, such as a fever of 100.4 degrees or higher, they are asked to leave.
+If they do not meet the requirements to participate, such as not registering a temperature of 100.4 degrees or higher, they are asked to leave.

 Weight room use is allowed, but equipment must be thoroughly cleaned and sanitized after each pod uses it.